ARM-software/arm-trusted-firmware/docs/user-guide.md

      Trusted Firmware is configured for dual cluster topology and this option can be used to override the default value.

+*   `FVP_USE_SP804_TIMER`  : Use the SP804 timer instead of the Generic Timer
+     for functions that wait for an arbitrary time length (udelay and mdelay).
+     The default value is 0.

 ### Debugging options